Thailand declares emergency after unprecedented protest

 The protesters charge that Prayuth, who as army commander led a 2014 coup that toppled an elected government, was returned to power unfairly in last year’s general election because laws had been changed to favor a pro-military party.
 The protesters say a constitution promulgated under military rule and passed in a referendum in which campaigning against it was illegal is undemocratic.

 The movement took another stunning turn in August, when students at a rally aired unprecedented criticism of the monarchy and issued calls for its reform.
-Airing their grievances in direct language normally expressed in whispers, the speakers criticized the king’s wealth, his influence and that he spends much of his time in Germany, not Thailand.
+Using direct language normally expressed in whispers if at all, the speakers criticized the king’s wealth, his influence and that he spends much of his time in Germany, not Thailand.

 Conservative royalist Thais accuse the protest movement of seeking to end the monarchy, an allegation its leaders deny.